adon-cloudcannon/landing-page-test/src/collections/posts/how-to-become-a-web-developer-a-roadmap-for-self-guided-learning.md

 2. **<a target="_blank" rel="noopener" href="https://www.w3schools.com/">W3Schools</a>**: W3Schools provides tutorials and references covering all aspects of web development.
 It's a fantastic resource for intermediate learners.
 3. <a target="_blank" rel="noopener" href="https://roadmap.sh/frontend"><strong>Frontend Roadmap</strong></a>: <a target="_blank" rel="noopener" href="http://Roadmap.sh">Roadmap.sh</a> offers community roadmaps to help guide developers in their learning.
 Each roadmap is an interactive diagram that opens to a resources page.
 The frontend roadmap is a great reference for discovering what topics to learn next.

+   ---

+## {% bookshop 'markdown/anchor' name: "step-six" %}

-## Decide what type of website to build – static or dynamic
+## 6\.
+Decide what type of website to build – static or dynamic

 This is the perfect time to begin thinking about your future as a web developer.
 Do you want to work for a web development agency, become a freelance web developer, or find a job as an in-house developer in a specific industry?
 Consider what type of websites you will need to create and maintain in your desired role.